swiftlang/swift-evolution/proposals/0430-transferring-parameters-and-results.md

 ### `Disconnected` types

-`sendable` requires parameter and result values to be in a disconnected region at the function boundary, but there is no way to preserve that a value is in a disconnected region through stored properties, collections, function calls, etc. To preserve that a value is in a disconnected region through the
+`sending` requires parameter and result values to be in a disconnected region at the function boundary, but there is no way to preserve that a value is in a disconnected region through stored properties, collections, function calls, etc. To preserve that a value is in a disconnected region through the